filamentphp/filamentphp.com/content/articles/leandrocfe-navigating-filament-pages-with-previous-and-next-buttons.md

 }
 ```

+> **_NOTE:_** In this example, we use auto-incrementing IDs for the tables.
+If your tables are configured differently, you’ll need to adjust the `getPreviousRecord` and `getNextRecord` methods accordingly.

 ## Usage Example

 Now, let's implement these actions in the **ViewRecord** and **EditRecord** pages.
 By including the `CanPaginateViewRecord` trait and registering the actions in the `getHeaderActions` array, you can enable previous and next navigation buttons.
 Below is an example using the ViewPost page: